Syllabication Types and Rules

 When students are working on decoding, we use syllabication rules.
 We teach root words and affixes when they have moved from decoding to word analysis and morphology.
 The dictionary always uses the latter.

-Syllable Types Student Pages Test
+6 Syllable Types

 Teach students to mark up syllables to show understanding.

-1. In CLOSED (VC) syllables, there is only one vowel, the vowel is usually short, and there is at least one consonant at the end.
+1. In closed (VC) syllables, there is only one vowel, the vowel is usually short, and there is at least one consonant at the end.

 sad rab/bit (~ 2 closed syllables)

-2. The SILENT E (VCe) syllable is when there is one vowel followed by a consonant and a final e.
+2. The silent e (VCe) syllable is when there is one vowel followed by a consonant and a final e.
 The vowel is long, and the e is silent.

 bone in/sane